Safeguarding Your Plastic Surgery Outcome: Key Strategies for Minimising Risks

 The duration of a surgical procedure, especially the time spent under anaesthesia, is an important factor to consider when assessing the risks associated with plastic surgery.
 Research indicates that procedures exceeding six hours can increase the likelihood of complications.
 This is due to the extended period under anaesthesia, which can strain various bodily systems.

-For patients undergoing longer surgeries, it is crucial to ensure that their health is optimized before the procedure.
+Patients undergoing longer surgeries should ensure that their health is optimised before the procedure.
 This means addressing any existing health issues, ensuring good nutritional status, and possibly undergoing pre-surgical evaluations or tests to assess their fitness for a lengthy operation.

 Infection is a potential risk in any surgical procedure, and its prevention is crucial for a successful outcome.
 Certain patients may be at a higher risk of developing post-operative infections, making infection control measures especially important.

-Patients should engage in open discussions with their surgeons about the necessary care for surgical incisions to minimize the risk of infection.
-This care often involves specific instructions on how to keep the wound clean and dry, and the proper way to change dressings to maintain sterility.
+Patients should engage in open discussions with their surgeons about the necessary care for surgical incisions to minimise the risk of wound infection.
+This care often involves specific instructions on keeping the wound clean and dry, and the proper way to change dressings to maintain sterility.

-A common cause of post-operative infections is non-compliance with prescribed antibiotic regimens.
-It’s essential for patients to take their antibiotics as directed to prevent infection.
-Additionally, patients should avoid contaminating the wound and must follow instructions regarding wound care and dressing changes.
+Non-compliance with prescribed antibiotic regimens is a common cause of post-operative infections.
+Patients need to take their antibiotics as directed to prevent infection.
+They should also avoid contaminating the wound and follow instructions regarding wound care and dressing changes.

-Taking good care of the surgical site is a key element in preventing post-surgery infections.
+Taking good care of the surgical site is key in preventing wound infections.
 Good nutrition plays a role as well; a well-nourished body is better equipped to heal and fight off infections.
 Pre-operative measures, such as pre-washing the surgical site with an antibacterial agent in the days leading up to surgery, can also be beneficial in reducing the risk of infection.

 Understanding Procedure-Specific Risks